JMA00/Convex_Polygons/README.md

 ## Polygon calculator

 Once this is done, the project is ready to compile.

 Before executing it, there are some important things needed to be known:

 - Lines starting with a hash sign (#) are comments.
 Their output is just a hash sign.

 - All commands include polygon identifiers.
 These are made by words, such as p, p1, p2, or pol_gr.

 - Points in the commands are given by two pairs of real numbers, in standard notation, to denote the X and Y coordinates.
 For instance, 0 0 or 3.14 -5.5.
-When printed, all real numbers must be formatted with three digits after the decimal dot.
+When printed, all real numbers will be formatted with three digits after the decimal dot.

 - Colors in the commands are given by three real numbers in [0,1], in standard notation, to denote the RGB color.
 For instance, 0 0 0 denotes black, 1 0 0 denotes red, and 1 0.64 0 denotes orange.